Tim-Markus/data-wrangling/markdowns/tidy-data.md

 -   `inner_join()` - only keep rows that have information in the both tables.
 -   `full_join()` - keeps all rows from both tables.
 -   `semi_join()` - keeps the part of the first tables for which we have information in the second.
--   `anti_join()` - keeps the elements of the first table for which we there is no information in the second.
+-   `anti_join()` - keeps the elements of the first table for which there is no information in the second.

 ![](images/joins.png)